BillSchofield/billschofield.github.io/_in_progress/2018-1-18-How-To-Discover-The-Business-Value-Of-Your-Tech-Task.md

 If you intend to write Tech Tasks as User Stories, I'd advocate for having an Epic User Story or Theme that relates to the highest level Why.
 This means that the Theme is written in purely business language.
-Then we can write finer grained User Stories that are written using more technical language, but still have a "So That" clause that relates to a business concern.
+Next, we can write finer grained User Stories that are written using more technical language, but still have a "So That" clause that relates to a business concern.